 Most of last year, my chains were getting to about 60% of normal life, and they break on the trails.
 After 20 years of riding, I knew very well how many miles a chain should get.
 I had (4) chains break with only 60%- 80% life.
 Much shorter life than normal.
 Easy to figure out is was chain stretch, after I broke a chain I would measure it for wear.

 Chains that only had a few hundred miles on them showed wear that was equivalent to a well worn chain.
 My first suspect was the chain brand.
 Sprung for a $40 chain.
 Then on one of my longer rides with the new super chain, I heard my chain squeaking.
 Squeaking like an un-lubed chain.

 Yes, Chain Wax and Silicone Lube are great and keep your chain cleaner.
 But they do not do the job of lubing the chain for long term use.

-Short of having your own bike mechanic it is lot of work to remove your chain clean it and boil it in hot wax after every ride, vs spray Chain-Oil and go.
+Short of having your own bike mechanic it is lot of work to remove your chain + clean it, then boil it in hot wax after every ride.
+Or you can use Spray Chain-Oil and go.